 - Flat turn 90 degrees for landing approach

 - Initiate a high-performance landing with double front risers and front riser turn to landing

 - Land with rear risers

 This is the most important of all the skills.
-The objective of this manoeuvre is to change your direction 90 degrees losing as little altitude as possible, and come out of the manuever at normal flying speed.
+The objective of this manoeuvre is to change your direction 90 degrees losing as little altitude as possible and come out of the manoeuvre at normal flying speed.
 Coming out at normal flying speed means you can instantly flare and get a normal landing.
-If you can do this at 50 feet, and come out of the manuever with normal flying speed at 5 feet, you can flare and land normally.
+If you can do this at 50 feet, and come out of the manoeuvre with a normal flying speed at 5 feet, you can flare and land normally.

 Every year people die because they decide they simply have to turn at 100 feet and know only one way to do it – pull down a toggle.
 The parachute dives and they hit the ground at 40mph.
 To prevent this, not only do you have to know how to flat turn, but you have to practice it enough that it becomes second nature.
 Then when you do need it, you won’t have to think about it.

-It should go without saying that this manuever should be practiced up high before you ever try it down low.
-If and when you do try it out low, start at lesser angles (i.e. try a 15 degree turn first) make sure the pattern is clear and make sure conditions are good (soft ground, good winds.)
-Work up gradually to a full 90 degree turn.
+It should go without saying that this manoeuvre should be practised up high before you ever try it down low.
+If and when you do try it out low, start at lesser angles (i.e. try a 15-degree turn first) make sure the pattern is clear and make sure conditions are good (soft ground, good winds.)
+Work up gradually to a full 90-degree turn.
 I do think it’s important to try at least a gentle flat turn very low; we are horrible judges of exact altitudes when we’re at 1000 feet, and it’s hard to tell if you’ve lost 50 feet or 200 in a turn.
 By trying it out down low, you’ll get a better sense of what it can do for you, and you’ll have the “sight picture” better set in case you have to use it for real one day.